 D. Effectiveness of Certain Provisions After Expiration or Termination of Agreement

-Applicable provisions of this Agreement will continue in effect after expiration or termination of this Agreement to extent necessary to provide for final billings, billing adjustments, and the determination and enforcement of liability and indemnification obligations arising from acts or events that occurred while this Agreement was in effect.
+Applicable provisions of this Agreement will continue in effect after expiration or termination of this Agreement to the extent necessary to provide for final billings, billing adjustments, and the determination and enforcement of liability and indemnification obligations arising from acts or events that occurred while this Agreement was in effect.

-SECTION 15 – NOTICE
+SECTION 16 – NOTICE